Social Phobia in Children

-- Behavioral therapies help your child understand his feelings, learn how to control his actions, and improve his behavior.
+- Behavior therapies help your child understand feelings, learn to control actions, and improve behavior.
 Your child may go to therapy alone, with family, or with a group of other children.
-Your child may learn how to change his behavior by looking at the results of his actions.
-Good behaviors will be rewarded and encouraged, while unwanted behaviors will be discouraged.
+Your child may learn how to change his or her behavior by looking at the results of certain actions.
 Behavior therapy may include any of the following:

 - Exposure, or desensitization, therapy helps your child face a feared object or situation in a controlled setting.
 During this therapy, your child is slowly placed in contact with the feared object or situation.
-The goal of this therapy is to help decrease his anxiety until he can control his fear.
+The goal of this therapy is to help decrease anxiety until your child can control the fear.

 - Relaxation therapy includes exercises to calm your child's body and mind.
 The goal is to decrease your child's stress.

 - Cognitive therapy helps your child learn which thoughts bring anxiety.
-It can help him change these thoughts to make them more positive.
+It can help him or her change these thoughts to make them more positive.
 Cognitive therapy may also help your child deal with conflict in a healthy way.
-He may learn how to feel better about himself and feel more in control of his life.
+He or she may learn how to feel more in control.

 How can I help my child with social phobia?